25 French and English False Friends

 Une librairie - A bookstore

-A libary - Une bibliothèque
+A library - Une bibliothèque

 La librairie a reçu mon livre.